Articles of Association

 Acceding members may be invited to attend the general meeting but do not have the right to vote.

 Art.
-6. The annual contribution payable by acceding members shall not exceed fifty euros.
+6. The annual contribution payable by acceding members shall not exceed one hundred and fifty euros.

 Each year, the administrative body shall determine the contribution payable by the acceding members.